hilbix/shacheck/README.md

     ./shacheck data/ check SHA..

+To dump the SHAs to stdout use

+    ./shacheck data/ dump [from [to]]

+To run some ZMQ service use

+    ./shacheck data/ zmq [ZMQsocket]

+A sample program to use this service is

+    ./shazmqex [ZMQsocket]

+Use it like this:

+    ./shacheck data/ zmq &
+    while read -r pw; do echo -n "$pw" | sha1sum; done | ./shazmqex

 Notes:

-- Return 0 means: At least one SHA was found.
+- Return 0 of `shacheck` means: At least one SHA was found.
 Return 2 means: None of the SHAs were found.
 Everything else: You cannot be sure if a SHA was found or not.
+- For the very simple ZMQ request protocol, see `shazmqex.c`.

+- `make data` takes the INPUTS (see `Makefile`, they are expected in the directory `sample/`) and extracts them into `data/`.
 - `make verify` checks, that the hashes, which were created with `make data`, indeed can re-create the source information.
+- `make check` then allows to check for passwords which are given on stdin
+- `make brute` is a little brute force check which makes sure, that all

+### convenience

 ## FAQ